alilotfi23/MetricGuard/README.md

 ## Overview

 This project is a Linux monitoring system built using FastAPI and psutil.
-It provides detailed metrics about the system's CPU, memory, disk usage, network, uptime, and logged-in users through a RESTful API.
+A RESTful API provides detailed metrics about the system's CPU, memory, disk usage, network, uptime, and logged-in users.

 ## Features